nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/recursion.md

 --

 Recursion takes some time to get familiar with.
-However, it can some problems that are inherently recursive in a more intuitive way, with simpler code, than other forms of iteration.
+However, it can describe some problems that are inherently recursive in a more intuitive way, with simpler code, than other forms of iteration.

 --